Outset

 In the footsteps of explorers

 Greenland has long stood for scale, exposure, and commitment.
-Nansen’s crossing helped fix it in expedition history as a place where cold, surface, and resolve decide the journey, but Greenland’s story is older and deeper than outsider ambition alone.
+Nansen’s crossing helped fix it in expedition history as a place where cold, ice, distance, and resolve decide the journey, but Greenland’s story is older and deeper than outsider ambition alone.

 Read the full Greenland story